The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Are Yorkie coats hard to maintain?

 We all know Yorkshire Terriers aren’t exactly a low-maintenance breed.
 But are Yorkie coats hard to maintain?
-Well, yes and no. If at least a little bit of effort isn’t put into regularly maintaining a Yorkie coat, things can get messy in a hurry.
+Well, yes and no. If you don’t put at least a little bit of effort into regularly maintaining a Yorkie coat, things can get messy in a hurry.

 Yorkie fur isn’t really fur at all; in fact, it’s more like human hair that grows without shedding (for the most part) until it is cut.
 That’s why Yorkies are considered hypoallergenic.
 Imagine if you had a full head of hair that was rarely washed, combed, or cut?
 You’d end up with a mess, too.

 Thankfully several of our favorite Yorkie haircuts can go a long way toward simplifying care for your pup.